Logo - The Possums baby and toddler sleep program.Logo - The Possums baby and toddler sleep program.

 mother breastfeeds toddler outside in park

-Only the relevant mother or parents can decide what’s right for them and their toddler’s breastfeeding relationship and when to wean.
-Breastfeeding your toddler as often as you want (or the toddler’s mother wants) is great for toddlers.
+Only the mother or parents can decide what’s right for them and their toddler’s breastfeeding relationship, and when to wean.
+Breastfeeding your toddler as often as you want (or as often as the toddler’s mother wants) is great for toddlers.

 Acknowledgements